 $PATH variable for an executable file of that name.

 This article explains how to add directories to the

 $PATH in Linux ?

 is a colon-delimited list of directories that tells the shell which directories to search for executable files.

 The output will look something like this:

-If you have two executable files sharing the same name located in two different directories the shell will run the file that lives in the directory which comes first in the
+If you have two executable files sharing the same name located in two different directories, the shell will run the file that is in the directory that comes first in the

-There are situations where you may want to add other directories the
+There are situations where you may want to add other directories to the

 $PATH variable.
-For example, some programs may be installed in different locations or you may want to have a dedicated directory for your personal scrips, but be able to run them without specifying the absolute path to the executable files.
-To do this you simply need to add the directory to your
+For example, some programs may be installed in different locations, or you may want to have a dedicated directory for your personal scripts but be able to run them without specifying the absolute path to the executable files.
+To do this, you simply need to add the directory to your